 It’s important to me to find the balance between fear-mongering and a healthy respect for dangerous activities, but that is something every parent struggles with.
 I could have a heart attack every time she climbs some frame on the playground.
 My idiot solution is to just not look.
 Got a better solution?
 Please, enlighten me.

-I don’t however take shit for being scared for my one and only baby.
+However, I also won’t take sh_t for being concerned or scared for my one and only baby.
 I always will be, and she’s the most precious thing in my life, so f_ck off.

 Anyway, I wanted to talk about the concept of death.
 It all came up with my cat dying.
 He lived with my mom and he was very old.
 He was the best cat in the world.
 I got him from a shelter on Christmas, and they didn’t want to give him to us, because they didn’t want animals to end up as gifts.
 So we came back a few days later and got him, even though my mom didn’t want a cat.
 But you can all guess what happened, he became her absolute favorite beloved black old fluff and they lived happily ever after.
 Well not ever.
 So that’s that.

 I use to explain death like this: All matter contains energy.
 When you die, your energy distributes, and some of it might leave this planet and even go to the stars.
 He is with the stars now.